GSto/digital-garden/notes/eponymous laws.md

 > "Any organization that designs a system will produce a design whose structure is a copy of the organization's communication structure."

+## Crabs in a Bucket
+> "if I can't have it, neither can you".
+The metaphor is derived from a pattern of behavior noted in crabs when they are trapped in a bucket.
+While any one crab could easily escape, its efforts will be undermined by others, ensuring the group's collective demise.

 ## Cunningham's Law

 > "The best way to get an answer to a question on the internet is to say something wrong"